bsc-pm/ompss-ee/03-gpu-devices/matmul-cuda/README.rst

    of kernels which do not use shared memory between groups, any number from 16 to 32 (per dimension) should work correctly (depending on the underlying Hardware).

-Once the ``ndrange`` clause is correct and the input/outputs are correctly defined.
+Once the ``ndrange`` clause is correct and the input/outputs are properly defined.
 We can proceed to compile the source code, using the command 'make'.
 After it (if there are no errors), we can execute it using one of the running scripts.

+**Goals of this exercise**

+ * Write the target directive (device, copies, thread hierarchy,...)
+ * Write the task directive (dependences,...)
+ * Check program execution verification
+ * Try different complile- (ndrange,...) and run- time options (devices, prefetch,...)